yeelunz/Traking/README.md

 - Extend by registering new preproc or model classes using the registries.
 - OCSort integration example: copy `pipeline.ocsort.yaml`, point `dataset.root` to your data, and run `python run_pipeline.py --config pipeline.ocsort.yaml`.
 Adjust the `params` section to swap detector weights or tweak OC-SORT hyper-parameters.
 The wrapper emits a single-object trajectory by sticking to the most consistent OC-SORT track (by ID/IoU, with score fallback).
 - StrongSORT integration example: copy `pipeline.strongsort.yaml`, update `dataset.root`, and run `python run_pipeline.py --config pipeline.strongsort.yaml`.
 Parameters mirror the OC-SORT wrapper (detector tuning + tracker hyper-parameters) with additional appearance bins for the lightweight colour histogram features bundled here.
+- StrongSORT++ integration example: copy `pipeline.strongsortpp.yaml`, update `dataset.root`, and run `python run_pipeline.py --config pipeline.strongsortpp.yaml`. 這個變體會在 StrongSORT 的結果上套用內建的軌跡補點與高斯平滑，可減少短暫漏追與抖動；可透過 `enable_gsi`、`gsi_interval`、`enable_gaussian_smoothing` 等參數調整行為。
 - ToMP integration example: copy `pipeline.tomp.yaml`, set `dataset.root`, drop the pretrained `tomp50.pth.tar` (or `tomp101.pth.tar`) into `libs/pytracking/pytracking/networks/`, and run `python run_pipeline.py --config pipeline.tomp.yaml`.
 Make sure each video has a matching `<video>.json` with the first-frame bounding box because ToMP requires it to initialize.
+- TaMOs integration example: copy `pipeline.tamos.yaml`, set `dataset.root`, and ensure at least one TaMOs checkpoint (e.g. `tamos_resnet50.pth.tar`) is in `libs/pytracking/pytracking/networks/`.
+Each video still needs a `<video>.json` with the first-frame bounding box; the wrapper will optionally recycle the previous box if the presence score dips below your threshold.
+For fine-tuning, set `fine_tune.enabled: true`, fill in the training command (for example call into `python -m ltr.run_training tracking tamos_resnet50`), and point `fine_tune.checkpoint` at the resulting `.pth.tar`—the wrapper will adopt it for subsequent predictions.
-- If you previously installed dependencies before ToMP support landed, run `pip install timm>=0.9.12` to pull in the missing backbone dependency.
+- If you previously installed dependencies before the ToMP/TaMOs support landed, run `pip install timm>=0.9.12` to pull in the missing backbone dependency.

 UI (optional):
 ```bat